Winner (2003 film): Production

-Actor Prashanth signed on to star in the film, being produced by R. Bhooma Ramachandran in late 2001, with Aarthi Agarwal signed on to play the film's heroine.
-It was reported that Agarwal had impressed actress Khushbu with her performances in Telugu films and Khushbu thus recommended her to her filmmaker husband, Sundar C. Vivek was the director's original choice for the comic role of Kaipulla, that was eventually played by Vadivelu.
-Agarwal was later replaced by Kiran Rathod.
-Despite Agarwal being removed, she can be seen in the beginning of the song "Mathapoo", which was filmed in Thiruvananthapuram.
-Scenes showcasing a wedding at Rathod's character's house were shot at Vasan House, Chennai.
-Other scenes were shot in Hyderabad.
-Prashanth was briefly hospitalised after injuring himself filming an action scene.
-Vadivelu was injured on a separate occasion and could not walk properly, so his limp was written into the script as a result of his character being beaten up.
-The scene where he tells Riyaz Khan's character, "Venaam Valikkuthu Azhuthuruven" took 16 takes to approve as Khan could not control his laughter every time Vadivelu said the line.
+Actor Prashanth signed on to star in the film, being produced by R. Bhooma Ramachandran in late 2001, with Aarthi Aggarwal signed on the play the film's heroine.
+It was reported that she had impressed actress Khushbu with her performances in Telugu films and Kushboo thus recommended her to her film maker husband, Sundar C. However, she was later replaced by Kiran Rathod and filming for project began as early as January 2002.
+Despite Aarthi being removed, she can be seen in the beginning of the song "Mathapoo", which was filmed in Trivandrum.
+The film was primarily shot in and around Chennai, Ilanji and Pollachi, while scenes showcasing a wedding at Kiran's house was shot at Vasan House, Chennai.
+Prashanth was briefly hospitalised after injuring himself filming an action scene for the film.
+Vadivelu got injured during a comedy scene at the beginning of the movie shoot.

+Despite being completed by the end of 2002, the release of the film was held up after production issues and so the director Sundar C decided to prioritise his work on Kamal Haasan's Anbe Sivam.